Financial software

 Financial software or financial system software is special application software that records all the financial activity within a business organization.
-Basic features of this system not only includes all the modules of accounting software like accounts payable, accounts receivable, ledger, reporting modules and payroll but also to explore alternative investment choices and calculate statistical relationships.
+Basic features of this system not only include all the download of accounting software like accounts payable, accounts receivable, ledger, reporting modules and payroll but also explore alternative investment choices and calculate statistical relationships.
 Features of the system may vary depending on what type of business it is being used for.
 Primarily, the goal of the financial software is to record, categorize, analyze, compile, interpret and then present an accurate and updated financial dates for every transaction of the business.

 Features of financial software

 Pipeline tracking

 Pipeline tracking is one of the key features of an accounting system and software for asset management.
 This provides summarized information on all the details pertaining to the potential investments that are being monitored.
 The system and software will organize the pipeline and record the source, execution status, approval status, feasible investment capital and the targeted purchase price.
 It provides an efficient analysis of the best deals, timing and price for the utilization of the investment team.
 Pipeline tracking provides tracking of the source, history and status.
 It also provides customized classifications and categories.
 The system can easily execute a cash flow model and create return assumptions.